 On the other hand, accounts receivables refer to cash due to your business for services or goods delivered but not paid.
 Put differently, these are the outstanding invoices unpaid by customers.

-It is a short-term line of credit extended to regular customers with an obligation to pay within a set date, often 30, 60, 90, or 120 days.
+It's a short-term line of credit extended to regular customers with an obligation to pay within a set date, often 30, 60, 90, or 120 days.

-Account receivables effect on cash flow
+The effect of account receivables on cash flow

 Account receivables are cash to your business and a short-term liability to the customer.
 Your cash flow considerations will determine how long you can allow a customer to go without paying.